newmanwell/bagel-shop/README.md

 ## Full Stack Web App
 * An E-Commerce app for a fictional bagel shop
 * Started as a group project with 3 other student developers at Fullstack Academy
-* Continuiing as a solo project for post-graduation
+* Continuing as a solo project for post-graduation
 * Frontend Vite + React
 * Backend Express, NodeJS, PostgreSQL